pk3336635-bit/Pawan_AI_project_Business_problem/README.md

 ### Goal 1 — Peak-hour crowding, order mix-ups and zero visibility

-Mahalaxmi Sweets is a busy counter in Rajwada, Indore.
+Mahalaxmi Sweets is a busy counter in Muzaffarpur,Bihar.
 Between 5 PM and 8 PM the shop is three-deep at the till, orders get swapped, and the owner has no idea which items actually sell, which offers work, or how long anything takes to prepare.

 **What this site does about it**